alexbird-hunterindustries/blog/_posts/2023-10-30-tactical-ddd-extend-the-standard-libraries.md

 1. **Listen** for words and ideas that you naturally use when talking about your software -- words related to your business domain and your customers' goals
 2. **Encode** those words and ideas in your programming language
-3. **Express** your system behaviour using those special terms you've captured.
+3. **Express** your system behavior using those special terms you've captured.

 ### Further reading